CattoFace/barrcodes/content/posts/aoc2024/day14.md

     }
 }
 ```
 Initially I made one mistake here: I used `%` instead of `rem_euclid`, the former returns negative numbers when given negative numbers and the latter returns the corresponding positive number.
+`fast_parsei` is a variation of the `fast_parse` I showed on day 1 that allows for a `-` sign before the number to make it negative.

 ## Part 2
 This part is worst designed Advent of Code challenge I've seen so far: